 The Marching Band Division at the Music for All Summer Symposium offers students inspiring experiences!
-Ideal for section leaders; innovative, current, and relevant information on music and marching fundamentals are taught by staff from some of the best high school bands in America.
+This program is ideal for section leaders, with staff from some of the best high schools in America teaching innovative, current, and relevant information on music and marching fundamentals.
 The curriculum is challenging for all levels.
-The marching band track teaches more than just marching techniques and music; students learn the basic principals of dance and body movement.
-They learn how to communicate with section-mates, how to read drill charts, and clean drill.
-We are laser-focused on fundamentals and the development of the individual, both musically and visually.
+The marching band division teaches more than just marching and music.
+Students learn the basic principals of dance and body movement.
+They learn how to communicate with section-mates, and how to read drill charts and clean drill.
+We are laser-focused on fundamentals and development of the individual, both musically and visually.
 Students learn skills that are applicable to all band programs and we encourage them to take these skills back to their own bands to grow in a positive direction.

 Unforgettable opportunity to perform with Carolina Crown!